 The TBEST GTFS Interoperability contains the following features:

 - TBEST GTFS Network Import – The GTFS file specification includes data that can be utilized by TBEST to import the route network, service characteristics and other TBEST model variables into a fully coded TBEST network.The TBEST GTFS Network Import tool can be used to import individually selected route(s) or the entire network while maintaining the integrity of the model validation.
 Planners can maintain the base year model network structure by intermittently updating the network with modified routes per bid update or re-validate the model based on the new bid update.
 The TBEST GTFS Network Import tool provides the following features:

 - Import observed, stop-level ridership via a GTFS accessory file (stop_ridership.txt) for performance analysis within the TBEST Comprehensive Operational Analysis tool set

 - Segment the imported GTFS network within TBEST from native GTFS formatting or enhanced segmentation via GTFS accessory file structure (timepoints.txt)

 - Converts GTFS to a GIS file for use in ArcGIS

 - TBEST GTFS Network Export – Networks coded within TBEST can also be exported into GTFS format.
-The TBEST GTFS Export functionality is currently limited to “planning” networks which approximate departure and arrival times based on defined service levels within a TBEST time period and is intended for use in other planning or visualization applications.
-TBEST GTFS exports include appended files containing ridership estimates and stop amenities.
+Exported TBEST GTFS networks contain user-defined vehicle arrival times and travel speeds and can be used for other planning or visualization applications such as the FTA STOPS model.
+TBEST GTFS exports include appended attributes with ridership estimates and stop amenities.